Giuseppe Fiorelli: Biography

 Fiorelli is best known for his plaster casts (calchi), produced by a process named after him: the Fiorelli process.
 He realized that where a corpse or other organic material had been buried in ash, it had rotted over time, leaving a cavity.
 Whenever an excavator discovered such a cavity, plaster of Paris was poured in and left to harden.
 The ash around the plaster was then carefully removed, so that a plaster replica of a person or animal at the moment of their death remained.
 This process gave information about how people had died in the eruption, what they were doing in their final moments and what sort of clothing they wore.

 Fiorelli was notable for his welcoming attitude to foreign scholars.
 He founded a training school where foreigners as well as Italians could learn archaeological technique, and made a particular study of the materials and building methods used in Pompeii.
 During his tenure many notable scholars came to study the remains of Pompeii.
 These included August Mau, in 1882, who created a system for categorizing the Pompeian pictures into a range of decorative styles.
 Mau's work still provides the standard framework for the study of these ancient Roman paintings.

 In 1875 Fiorelli became director general of Italian Antiquities and Fine Arts, serving in this position until his death two decades later.
 His work at Pompeii was continued by Michele Ruggiero, Giulio De Petra, Ettore Pais and Antonio Sogliano, who began to restore the roofs of the houses with wood and tiles in order to protect the remaining wall paintings and mosaics inside.

-Fiorelli died of undetermined causes on 28 January 1896 in Naples.
+Fiorelli died on 28 January 1896 in Naples.